Formation of the Monitoring Board

 - to review and provide advice to the Trustees on their fulfilment of the responsibilities set out in IFRS Foundation Constitution.
 The Trustees will make an annual written report to the Monitoring Board.

-The Monitoring Board initially comprises the relevant leaders of:
+The Monitoring Board initially comprised the relevant leaders of:

 - The European Commission